joebenassi/JCAT/README.md

 3. Download EGit from the Marketplace, and set it up correctly.
 4. Open the Repositories view, and pull JCAT.

-for further instructions, navigate to "Developer Documentation" and open "Configuring Eclipse".
+For further instructions, navigate to "Developer Documentation" and open "Configuring Eclipse".